scala/scala3/docs/_docs/internals/specialized-traits.md

     i += 1
   sum
 ```
 That would avoid the boxing at the cost of a type test in the computation of `faster` and a null test in the call of `apply`.
-The single type test would be amortized over possibly many calls in the loop.
+The type test would be amortized over possibly many calls in the loop.
 We could do even better by generating a bit more code, splitting the whole loop:
 ```scala
 def sumElems(xs: Vector[Int]): Int =
   val faster: faster.Vector[Int] | Null = xs match